sowj-anya/simple_projects/README.md

 - 🔐 **Login & Register Page (HTML, CSS, JavaScript)**
   A functional login and registration form with basic JavaScript validation.

-- 📌 **JTGeats Page (HTML, CSS, JavaScript)**
+- 📌 **JTGeats (HTML, CSS, JavaScript)**
 A responsive and dynamic home food delivery website built with HTML, CSS, and JavaScript, following best practices for clean structure, scalability, and performance.

 ## 🎯 About This Repository
 All the projects in this repository were designed and developed by **me** ✨ as part of my learning journey in web development.
 They serve as practice projects and a portfolio showcase of my growing skills.